-Many of our sixth form read Theology or Philosophy at University.
-There is the opportunity to study with the world-class theologian Fr Henry Wansbrough in the extra-curricular Newman Group (aimed at those who wish to read Theology or Philosophy at Oxbridge or Durham) and the opportunity to join our very popular Aquinas Society, get involved in the Ampleforth Latin Mass Association (ALMA), compete in one of the department’s debating teams, enjoy a trip to the Holy Land and much more.
+Many of our sixth form students go on to read Theology or Philosophy at University.
+There is the opportunity to study with the world-class theologian Fr Henry Wansbrough in the extra-curricular Newman Group, join the very popular Aquinas Society, get involved in the Ampleforth Latin Mass Association (ALMA), compete in one of the department’s debating teams, enjoy a trip to the Holy Land and much more.